trambarhq/trambar/docs/getting-started.md

 ## Setting up server

 1. Open a web browser and navigate to the URL of the Trambar Administrative
    Console: `https://<domain-name>/admin/`.
+Be sure to include the trailing slash.
 Initial loading of the page could take five to ten seconds as nothing is yet cached.

 2. In the sign-in page, enter *root* as the user name and the password you had chosen earlier.
 Click the **Sign in** button.